Interaction-driven first-order and higher-order topological superconductivity

-\textbf{Acknowledgements.} We are thankful to A.~Greco and M.~Hirschmann for enlightening discussions.
+We are thankful to A.~Greco and M.~Hirschmann for enlightening discussions.
 D.C. and A.P.S.~thank the Max-Planck-Institute FKF Stuttgart and the YITP Kyoto, respectively, for hospitality during the course of this project.

-\textbf{Data availability.} The numerical data of the plots within this paper are available from the authors upon reasonable request.
+D.C. acknowledges financial support from Kungl.
+Vetenskapsakademien and C.F.
+Liljewalchs stipendiestiftelse Foundation.